 Respond to the following prompts relative to this goal.
-If the school is in the first year of implementing the goal, an analysis is not required and this section may be deleted.
+If the school is in the first year of implementing the goal, an analysis is not required, and this section may be left blank and completed at the end of the year after the plan has been executed.

-Describe the overall implementation of the strategies/activities and the overall effectiveness of the strategies/activities to achieve the articulated goal.
+Describe the overall implementation and effectiveness of the strategies/activities to achieve the articulated goal.